jaymendez/auction-app/README.md

 ```

 ### End to end test for user
-If you managed to install the frontend, backend and created your mongodb instance, you can now try and test the web app.
+If you managed to install the frontend, backend and created your mongodb instance, you can now try and test the web app, you can skip this part and proceed to [Usage](#usage), for the general features of the app

-#### 1. Start by registering an account, click the Sign In button on the upper right corner and then click Register on the modal.
+##### 1. Start by registering an account, click the Sign In button on the upper right corner and then click Register on the modal.
 We are testing the register functionality here.
 ![image](https://user-images.githubusercontent.com/28770143/227702396-9880da0b-3514-4cc2-b826-fb066dbf6338.png)

-#### 2. User your registered credentials to login in the web app.
+##### 2. User your registered credentials to login in the web app.
 After logging in, this should be the view you're seeing.
 (Login Feature)
 ![image](https://user-images.githubusercontent.com/28770143/227702508-2fdf9346-1dfa-4c55-b016-68cf2f011148.png)

-#### 3. On the upper right corner, click the user icon and it would show you your email, and balance
+##### 3. On the upper right corner, click the user icon and it would show you your email, and balance

 ##### a.
 You have 2 actions as a user, which are Deposit Money and Add Item, depositing money would increase your balance and adding an Item, would add an item to your listing, let's try and add some money.
 Try clicking the Deposit Money
 ![image](https://user-images.githubusercontent.com/28770143/227702652-be47094d-025b-4e95-9b03-17c957b7514d.png)